preludeorg/operator-support/README.md

 The Prelude development & security teams run several supporting resources for the community:

+- A [Discord server](https://discord.gg/NWURE99JzE) to interact with the team.
-- [A YouTube video library](https://www.youtube.com/channel/UCZyx-PDZ_k7Vuzyqr4-qK9A) containing tutorials and use-cases.
+- A [YouTube video library](https://www.youtube.com/channel/UCZyx-PDZ_k7Vuzyqr4-qK9A) containing tutorials and use-cases.
 - A [blog](https://feed.prelude.org), where we post on general security and specific Operator topics.
 - [Pneuma](https://github.com/preludeorg/pneuma): A cross-platform GoLang agent that connects to Operator and executes attacks.
 - [Community](https://github.com/preludeorg/community): A collection of ATT&CK-classified procedures which Operator can send to agents, like Pneuma, to execute.